phobos/phobos/README.md

 end in `_batch` and are passed an array of `Phobos::BatchMessage`s instead of a single payload.

+To enable handling of batches on the consumer side, you must specify a delivery method of `inline_batch` in [phobos.yml](config/phobos.yml.example).

 ```ruby
 class MyBatchHandler
   includes Phobos::BatchHandler